 Cleveland Park, DC – Master Bathroom Remodel

 This project entailed carving a new master bathroom from the existing 2nd floor space of a 1910 house.
-The original 2nd floor of the house had four bedrooms sharing a single bath.
-The new owners of this 4-Square house in Washington, DC’s Cleveland Park neighborhood wanted a master bedroom suite that would include a private, spacious, contemporary master bathroom immediately off their bedroom.
+The original second floor of the house had four bedrooms sharing a single bath.
+The new owners of this four-square house in Washington, DC’s Cleveland Park neighborhood wanted a master bedroom suite that would include a private, spacious, contemporary master bathroom immediately off their bedroom.
 To create the space for this new bath we took a bedroom adjacent to the master bedroom and part of the wide 2nd floor hallway.
 We converted them into an 84 sq. ft. master bath that includes a large shower with a built-in bench and niche for toiletries, a twin vanity with vessel sinks, toilet, and linen closet.
 Since we were able to sufficiently insulate the bathroom, we were able to remove the radiator and use just electric radiant floor heat.
 A hallway with two walk-in closets on either side connects the master bath to the bedroom.
 The newly reconfigured 2nd floor now has three bedrooms—the master bedroom/bathroom suite and two others that share the second bath that we also fully remodeled.

 Unusual Constraints/Challenges & Creative Solutions

 The master bedroom/bathroom suite is one zone that has great flow where two people can easily move about in privacy.
 Walk-in closets are on either side of the connecting hallway between bedroom and bath.